 The initiative is designed to empower and engage storytellers, strengthen video production skills within the housing justice movement, and build narrative power so that people can see and believe that we are building a future where everyone can afford to live and thrive in the Bay Area.

-The participants—both organizational staff and storytellers with lived experience—will receive training and coaching during a series of workshops to learn best practices and develop a concept for a short video.
-They will then work with local videographers who will shoot, edit, and produce the videos in partnership with each organization.
-These services are provided for free, and storytellers will be compensated.
-The process will take place between April and July 2025.
+The participants—both organizational staff and storytellers with lived experience—receive training and coaching during a series of workshops to learn best practices and develop a concept for a short video.
+Then they work with local videographers who shoot, edit, and produce the videos in partnership with each organization, and the storytellers.
+These services are provided for free, and storytellers are compensated.

 Program Details